 Sugar Bear began by explaining how he started playing go-go at Ballou High School.
 Dickerson then played a video for the song Da Butt.
 As students watched they commented at each close up of Sugar Bear.
 Once the video ended, Sugar Bear answered a few questions about the video and E.U.
 After that, it was time to play.

 Sugar Bear started by playing a few classic R&B songs that students were familiar with.
 He was accompanied by three students playing the trumpet, trombone, and saxophone with Dickerson on drums As the music shifted to go-go, Sugar Bear requested that students come up and dance or rap.
 One student came up to the front of the room and, after some prompting began to dance.
 With each step, the classroom began to move at their desks along with her.
 More students joined in once a student took over on drums and began playing bounce beat, a recent version of go-go.

 June 8: Sweet Cherie at Stuart Hobson

 Cherie “Sweet Cherie” Mitchell-Agurs visited the classroom of music teacher James Edwards at Stuart Hobson Middle School (DCPS).
-The class was composed of students familiar with a variety of instrumental from the tuba to the violin.
+The class was composed of students familiar with a variety of instruments from the tuba to the violin.
 The class started with Cherie explaining the history of go-go and how she started playing.
 She explained that her stage name was given to her by the godfather of go-go, Chuck Brown.
 Continue reading

 Once Cherie took the podium, she asked the drummers to began playing a beat to begin.
 As they began, she explained that a drummer is the heartbeat and they must always play with emotion and confidence.
 The students responded with strong, deliberate sounds emerging from their drum sets.